HGX-Team/hypergraphx/README.md

 - [Other resources](#other-resources)

 ## What are higher-order networks?
+To appear soon

 ## Library highlights
-  TODO FRA: copiare dal paper i vari tools ma semplificando il testo
+* To appear soon
 * **Motif analysis** is a fundamental tool in network science to describe networked systems at their microscale, identifying their structural and functional building blocks.
 We provide an implementation for **higher-order motif analysis**: overabundant subgraphs of nodes connected by higher-order interactions.
 We also provide an approximated algorithm for higher-order motif analysis based on hyperedge sampling that speeds up computations while maintaining accuracy.

 ## Quick start

 ### Installation
-TODO: come si installa
+TODO

 ### First steps
-TODO: qualche esempio di creazione ipergrafi, loading di dataset e cose basilari
+TODO

 ## Tutorials
-TODO: link ai tutorial con breve descrizione di quello che c'è dentro (una frase)
+TODO

 ## Data
-TODO: link al repo dei dati e qualche spiegazione
+To appear soon

 ## Citing HNX
 If you use HNX or related data in your paper, please cite: